rsoury/buyte/README.md

 4. Run the API in Production - `buyte api --production`

 For development, use `make init && make watch` to rebuild the binary on file change.

-### 4. Serverless

-1. Deploy to AWS - `sls deploy`

-For development, use `sls offline` to test requests to a locally hosted web server.

 ### 5. Finalise Cognito